-12. Pacific Gas and Electric Company's (PG&Es) Make-Ready Program is conditionally approved from 2020-2022.
-PG&E shall submit, within 30 days of the date of issuance of this decision, a Tier 2 Advice Letter that modifies its Fire Risk Mitigation Memorandum Account preliminary statement for the costs associated with this decision's conditional approval of its Make-Ready Program.
-PG&E shall record the Make-Ready costs in a separate subaccount in the Fire Risk Mitigation Memorandum Account.
-The costs recorded in the Fire Risk Mitigation Memorandum Account for PG&E's Make-Ready Program shall be subject to a full reasonableness review either through a separate application or in its General Rate Case before the Commission.
-In this advice letter submittal, Pacific Gas & Electric shall reference compliance with this decision pursuant to Ordering Paragraph 12.
+- 12. Pacific Gas and Electric Company's (PG&Es) Make-Ready Program is approved from 2020-2022.
+PG&E shall submit, within 30 days of the date of issuance of this decision, a Tier 2 Advice Letter that modifies the electric preliminary statement to establish a new Microgrids Memorandum Account to track costs associated with this decision's approval of its Make-Ready Program.
+PG&E shall record the Make-Ready costs in a separate subaccount in the Microgrids Memorandum Account.
+The costs recorded in the Microgrids Memorandum Account for PG&E's Make-Ready Program shall be to review in an upcoming track of this proceeding.
+In this advice letter submittal, Pacific Gas & Electric shall reference compliance with this decision pursuant to Ordering Paragraph 12. - 13.
+Pacific Gas and Electric's Temporary Generation Program is approved for interim, short-term use for the 2020 wildfire season only.